genesiscommunitysuccess/docs/docs/04_web/01_basics/03_inserting-a-grid.md

 </zero-grid-pro>
 ```

-This will result in a grid displaying all the columns available in the `ALL_POSITIONS` resource:
+This gives you a grid displaying all the columns available in the `ALL_POSITIONS` resource:

 ![](/img/positions-grid.png)